TosbackCgusBridge-Bot/CGUs-versions/Southwest/Privacy Policy.md

 Promotional Mailings

 As a Southwest Customer, Southwest account, SWABIZ®, or Rapid Rewards® Member, you may receive periodic promotional postal mailings from Southwest Airlines and/or our select marketing partners.
-If you do not wish to receive such promotional mailings, you may call Rapid Rewards® Customer Relations at 214-932-0333 (Monday - Friday, 7am-8pm CT).
+If you do not wish to receive such promotional mailings, you may call Rapid Rewards Customer Relations at 214-932-0333 (Monday - Friday, 7am-8pm CT).

 Account Information